thewaxmango/green-book-trains-of-thought/ch2.md

 Let us take the sum of all the numbers = *5050-a-b*.
 This allows us to determine *c=a+b*.
 Let us take the product and identify *p=ab*.
 Then, *c^2^-4p=(a-b)^2^=K^2*, which gives us *K=a-b* or *K=b-a*.
 Solving gives us two pairs which are identical, but reversed - this is the solution

+## Series summation

+### Clock Pieces

+Three pieces, equal sums.
+We know the numbers on the clock sum to 12*13/2 = 78.
+Then, each part must sum to 26.
+We also know that at least two pieces must contain contiguous numbers, as it is impossible to break a clock into only 3 pieces otherwise.
+Consecutive sums to 26: **11-12-1-2, 5-6-7-8**.
+Last piece is **9-10-3-4**.

+### Missing Integers

+There is no way to solve this in better than *O(n)* time, so I will assume the solution wants *O(1)* additional space.
+Let the missing numbers be *a, b*.
+Since we are operating in constant space, we must accumulate the numbers somehow.
+A system of two equations allows us to identify two variables from two results.

+Let us take the sum of all the numbers = *5050-a-b*.
+This allows us to determine *c=a+b*.
+Let us take the product and identify *p=ab*.
+Then, *c^2^-4p=(a-b)^2^=K^2*, which gives us *K=a-b* or *K=b-a*.
+Solving gives us two pairs which are identical, but reversed - this is the solution.

+### Counterfeit Coins

+We must determine a way to weigh only once and differentiate every bag.
+This is only possible if we add a different number of coins from each bag, as if we add X coins from two different bags, the weighing result can not differentiate.
+Then, if we add 1 coin from one bag, etc. we can only differentiate the 1-coin bag and the 3-coin bag as the outlier if there is no mixing of 9s and 11s in the outlier bag, but once we are there we find the absolute difference of (1 + 2...
+10)*10 = 550 from the weight, which indicates the bag.

+### Glass Balls

+We only have two balls, and want to find the floor.
+Suppose the first toss is at floor M_0, and it breaks.
+Then, we must start throwing from 1 upwards to M_0 to ensure we don't break before the solution is found, which has a worst case of M_0 throws.

+Suppose the first throw doesn't break.
+Then, we choose some M_1>M_0 to try, and if it breaks, takes M_1-M_0+1 throws.
+In order to minimize worst case throws, let M_1-M_0+1=M_0 -> M_1 = 2M_0-1.
+If doesn't break, continue with M_2=3M_0-2-1...
+We want to ensure that M_(M_0)- M(M_0-1) + M_0 = M_0 and that M_(M_0) >= 100, implying that M_(M_0) = M(M_0-1) (which is true by examining the summations).
+We know M_(M_0) = (M_0 + 1)M_0 - (1 + 2 + ... + M_0) = (M_0 + 1)M_0/2, for which the minimum solution is M_0=14.